Fluesopp/BetterBis/README.md

-Under development, will be adding all spec's (Takes time)!

-###Description
+### Description
 Displays BIS list on every item, ex hovering over head item will display the head bis list.

-###Functions
+### Functions
-Hold "Alt" to see your bis list for the same type of item you are hovering.
+- Hold "Alt" to see your bis list for the same type of item you are hovering.
-Shows the rank of the item for every added spec's.
+- Shows the rank of the item for every added spec's.

-###Supports
+### Supports
 All classes and spec's since version 2.1

 ### Disclamer